gitfudge0/mcp-spira/README.md

    - Fetch a test case by its ID from Spira
    - Inputs:
      - `testCaseId` (number): ID of the test case to fetch

+6. `create-test-step`
+   - Create test step for a given test case
+   - Inputs:
+     - `testCaseId` (string): ID of the test case to add steps to
+     - `description` (string): Description of the test step
+     - `expectedResult` (string): Expected result of the test step
+     - `position` (string): Position/order of the test step

 ## Setup